PoloDB/PoloDB/README.md

 # Developing Plan

-The feature will be implemented one by on in order.
+The features will be implemented one by one in order.

 - [x] Basic database API
   - [x] CURD